And time to truly start this off! Chapter 1. :3

 “Oh yeah, we all know one another.
 Ranulf is just his catty self, sometimes playfully teasing us,” Azura replied.
 “Ike’s great, except when he mopes about leaving you.”

 “Ah, well this is exactly why I’m traveling all this way,” Elincia commented.
 “I’ve ensured that my people are in good hands.
-Being the queen of Crimea means nothing to me if I can’t be with the man I love at the same time.
+It was a very hard decision, but I just...can't function without the man I love by my side.
 In fact, I don’t ever wish to speak of my royal blood again.”

 A few more days went by as Elincia grew to know Azura a little better each time they spoke.
 Ike had apparently talked with her a lot as well, as she knew more than Elincia had expected.
 She knew a little bit about the Greil Mercenaries, the aiding of the Laguz Alliance, and about the laguz themselves.
 Now reminded of another story, Elincia told her of the incident that had occurred with a new tribe, the wolves, just a month after the Mad King’s War ended.
 Ike was almost killed in the battle when he dueled the wolf king one on one, despite how strong he is even without Ragnell.
 Two of the few remaining wolves that had inhabited a country called Hatari had then been seen in Tellius during the aiding of the Laguz Alliance.